|

 guys can dance to anything!"

-That's true, we can, but we probably could have passed
+That's true, we really can dance to anything, but we probably could have passed

 on "Achy Breaky Heart" which we heard practically every night.
 Ouch.